carpentries-incubator/python-packaging-publishing/_episodes/02-project-setup.md

 ## File naming

-This is the least resistence step you can take to make your code more resusable.
+This is the least resistence step you can take to make your code more reusable.

 Three principles for (file) names
 1. Machine readable